 Inter Tribal Council of America, Inc.

 Ronald J. Weatherford, M Div

 High Point, NC

-The Rural Center for AIDS/STD Prevention (RCAP) is based in the Department of Applied Health Science in the School of Health, Physical Education, and Recreation at Indiana University, Bloomington.
+The Rural Center for AIDS/STD Prevention (RCAP) is based in the Department of Applied Health Science in the School of Public Health at Indiana University, Bloomington.
 RCAP is supported, in part, through a cooperative agreement with the Centers for Disease Control and Prevention.